-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

 "Otherwise, that could be a cut-throat competition and there could be casualties."

-One of the biggest questions is: Can a newcomer carve a spot for itself in the long-haul and transit markets, the two markets Starlux plans to explore?
+One of the biggest questions is: Can a newcomer carve a spot for itself in the long-haul and transit markets, the two markets STARLUX plans to explore?

 "I would expect a good, high load factor being achieved for the short haul tourism markets but the long haul destinations, which have [major competition in Taiwan,] would definitely be more challenging," says Law.